Huixxi/CS234-Reinforcement-Learning-Winter-2019/assignment 2/README.md

 You better learn the course slides scrupulously and do the written homework first, which guarantees you fully understand the algorithm.
 ***Notes:***
-> I just test it and it runs well.
-Because it will take a very long time to train.
+> Because it will take a very long time to train, I just test it and it runs well.

 ## Related Knowledge
 * Q-Learning.